Rgtemze/VComment/README.md

 var indices = [0, 1, 2, 0];
 ```

-For the first time, variable to be described should be selected [1].

-Then, when the variable selected (hovering is not enough [3]), its description will be available on the pop-up.
+Then, when the variable selected (hovering is not enough [2]), its description will be available on the pop-up.

 ![Demo](/images/demo.png)

 ## Known Issues & Drawbacks

-1. Currently, I detect if a variable has a description associated with it by looking the line above the 'selected' variable.
-Hence, for the first time to add a description the variable which has description above it should be selected.
-I should be able to do it without needing to selection.

-2. Multiple declaration (i.e. var x, y) is not supported.
+1. Multiple declaration (i.e. var x, y) is not supported.

-3. I could not get the hovered text from VS Code API.
+2. I could not get the hovered text from VS Code API.
 Hence, I again resorted to selection to show variable description.

+3. It does not differentiate between different files.